Bigbang (Norwegian band)

-Bigbang is a Norwegian rock band led by frontman Øystein Greni.
-Over the years, the band lineup has altered several times while remaining a trio, with Greni remaining the one constant member.
-The styling used for the band's name is inconsistent, variously using BigBang, BIGBANG or bigbang rather than Bigbang.
+Bigbang (also styled BigBang, bigbang or BIGBANG) is a Norwegian rock band.
+Formed in 1992, the band is led by frontman and chief songwriter Øystein Greni.
+Over the years, the band's lineup has changed several times while remaining a trio and with Greni as the only constant member.

-BigBang has been described as "Norway's best live band", with the recording Radio Radio TV Sleep holding the distinction of being the best selling live album ever to be released in Norway.
-The song lyrics are all in English.
+Bigbang has been described as "Norway's best live band", with their album Radio Radio TV Sleep holding the distinction of being the best selling live album released in Norway.
+The band has released eleven studio albums, one live album and two compilation albums.

 History

-Øystein Greni grew up with a conviction that he was meant to create music, influenced not only by his own father's work, Thor S. Greni a performer in 1960—70s Norwegian language soul band Undertakers Circus and in 1968 an opening act for Led Zeppelin, but also by other 1960s and 70s artists such as Led Zeppelin, Jimi Hendrix and Curtis Mayfield.
-As a skateboarder he was influenced by punk rock music such as The Jam, Dinosaur Jr. and Hüsker Dü.

-BigBang was formed in 1992 by Greni, Erik Tresselt and Christer Engen.
-The group went on a month-long tour of the U.S. in 1993, and released their first album Waxed in 1995 on the own independent record label, Grand Sport.
+Bigbang was formed in 1992 by guitarist and vocalist Øystein Greni and drummer Christer Engen while they were in high school.
+Among their influences were American punk and hardcore bands, and classic rock from the 1960s, 70s and 80s, while they also had parents active in the music business.
+Bassist Erik Tresselt completed the band's first lineup and the trio went on a month-long tour of the United States in 1993, and released their first album Waxed in 1995 on their own independent record label, Grand Sport.

-Drummer Christer Engen left the band to join Turbonegro in 1997, and was replaced by Martin Horntveth, previously with Jaga Jazzist.
+Drummer Engen left the band to join Turbonegro in 1997, and was replaced by Martin Horntveth, previously with Jaga Jazzist.
 They released the single "How Do You Do", and remained together until January 1999 when Horntveth returned to Jaga Jazzist, to be replaced by Kristian Syvertsen.
 Syvertsen remained with the band until April of that year when he left and was replaced by Olaf Olsen.
 Bassist Tresselt left the band in August 1999 and was succeeded by Nikolai Eilertsen.

 Greni sold his Vespa to pay the final installment to finance the production of Electric Psalmbook recorded during 1998 in Athletic Sound Studio in Halden, and released on the own label Grand Sport in March 1999.
 The band's breakthrough came about following a highly successful 1999 by:Larm concert in Stavanger, when suddenly several record companies demonstrated great interest in signing them.
 The band signed with Warner Music in 1999, and immediately re-released Electric Psalmbook in the fall of 1999.

 For a period during 1999 as the song "Wild Bird" received considerable radio exposure and became established as a hit, BigBang as a group was temporarily dissolved.
 The BigBang song "Long Distance Man" is an English adaptation (with completely rewritten lyrics) of a Norwegian song by Undertakers Circus, "Nettenes Prinsesse" from 1973.

 The album Clouds Rolling By from 2000 was the start of commercial success for BigBang, as the song "Girl In Oslo" became established as a hit and had been released in several compilation albums by that time.
 In early 2001, BigBang was Launched in Germany, Switzerland and Austria with the EP release Girl In Oslo.